 …..and what a welcome.

-Zagora Sahara Berber locals came out to give us a traditional performance of dance and song, while we sipped freshly poured Moroccan tea and munched on Moroccan biscuits and nuts.
+Zagora Berber locals came out to give us a traditional performance of dance and song, while we sipped freshly poured Moroccan tea and munched on Moroccan biscuits and nuts.

-Climbing those deep powdery dunes is a lot harder than it looks, and a lot more fun running down them, as long as you don’t fall!
+With each step your foot sinks down into the heavy sand, it’s a lot harder than it looks, and a lot more fun running down them, as long as you don’t fall!